 The first World Archery Congress was held in Lwow in 1931.

 Congress is currently held in conjunction with the World Archery Championships, immediately preceding the start of competition.
-The next World Archery Congress is due to be held in in the Dutch city of ’s-Hertogenbosch on 1/2 June 2019.
+The latest World Archery Congress was held in in the Dutch city of ’s-Hertogenbosch on 1/2 June 2019.

 Read more about Congress 2019